-ICER: incremental cost-effectiveness ratio, Incr.: incremental, LY: life year, QALY: quality-adjusted life year
+ICER: incremental cost-effectiveness ratio, Incr.: incremental, LY: life year, QALY: quality-adjusted life year i These scenario analyses were added after the June 30 public meeting to review the findings of the Evidence Report that was released on June 16, and were not considered by the CTAF Panel during their votes (see Section 7 for details of the public meeting).

 Appendix Tables F1-F2 provide additional detail regarding the model findings.
 First, there were moderate cost offsets compared to zoledronic acid due to fracture prevention, ranging from approximately -\$5,300 for abaloparatide versus zoledronic acid to approximately -\$3,500 for teriparatide versus zoledronic acid.
 These cost savings from prevention of fractures offset approximately 7-19% of the anabolic drug costs.
 The benefits to patients (measured in QALYs) resulted from small contributions across hip, clinical vertebral, and other non-vertebral fractures; however, because fracture events are relatively rare, most QALYs for each regimen are accrued by patients who remain in the "no new fracture" health state.
 In general, the modest clinical differences of the anabolic agents compared to zoledronic acid were not large enough to offset the cost increases.
-Probabilistic sensitivity analysis indicated that our ICER results are highly uncertain, but the probability that the ICERs for the anabolic therapies were below \$150,000 per QALY gained were either low (abaloparatide: 7.1%) or zero (teriparatide).
+Probabilistic sensitivity analysis indicated that our ICER results are highly uncertain, but the probability that the ICERs for the anabolic therapies were below \$150,000 per QALY gained were either low (abaloparatide: 7.1%) or zero (teriparatide) (Figure 5).
 This was primarily due to the small QALY gains and higher prices of anabolics versus zoledronic acid.